tkhq/go-sdk/examples/email_otp/README.md

 # Example: `email OTP` backend auth flow

-This example shows the backend email OTP verification flow that uses the new [init_otp](https://docs.turnkey.com/api-reference/activities/init-generic-otp) and [verify_otp](https://docs.turnkey.com/api-reference/activities/verify-generic-otp) endpoints.
+This example shows the backend email OTP verification flow that uses the new [init_otp](https://docs.turnkey.com/api-reference/activities/init-generic-otp), [verify_otp](https://docs.turnkey.com/api-reference/activities/verify-generic-otp) and [otp_login](https://docs.turnkey.com/api-reference/activities/login-with-otp) endpoints.
 It should be used in conjuction with the `indexedDbClient` on the frontend side as shown in this example:  https://github.com/tkhq/sdk/tree/main/examples/otp-auth

-**Note:** Before leveraging the `indexedDbClient`, you would need to call the `otpLogin` method that would create the user session.
+**Notes:**
+- This example mocks an `indexedDbClient` API key that is being used with `otpLogin` to demo the returned user jwt session.
+- These are all activities that should be initiated by the parent oeganization key, the specific organization id is targeted within the `otp_login` activity.
+For details, check out our [documentation](https://docs.turnkey.com/authentication/email#user-experience).

 ### 1/ Setting up Turnkey